 As a simple rule, a child should be able to complete a puzzle in a relatively short time, with regular success.
 They should need to persevere a little but always be able to complete it.

 This is how they experience success and develop the motivation to keep doing them and challenge themselves more.

-When your child is completing a puzzle really quickly with minimal effort it’s time to expose him to slightly more challenging ones.
+When your children are completing a puzzle really quickly with minimal effort it’s time to expose them to slightly more challenging ones.

-The worst thing is to have a child who is so frustrated with puzzles that he gives up and develops an aversion to them.
+The worst thing is to have children become so frustrated with puzzles that they give up and develop an aversion to them.